DataDog/kics/documentation/rules/terraform/gcp/legacy_client_certificate_auth_enabled.md

 ### Description

- Kubernetes clusters in Google Kubernetes Engine (GKE) should use the default OAuth authentication, ensuring that client certificates are not issued for cluster authentication.
-This is enforced in Terraform by setting `master_auth.client_certificate_config.issue_client_certificate` to `false` or by omitting the attribute entirely.
-Allowing client certificate issuance (`issue_client_certificate = true`) increases the cluster’s attack surface by enabling users to authenticate with potentially compromised or unmanaged certificates, potentially leading to unauthorized access.
+ Kubernetes clusters in Google Kubernetes Engine (GKE) should use the default OAuth authentication to ensure that client certificates are not issued for cluster authentication.
+In Terraform, this is enforced by setting `master_auth.client_certificate_config.issue_client_certificate` to `false` or by omitting the attribute entirely.
+Allowing client certificate issuance (`issue_client_certificate = true`) increases the cluster's attack surface by enabling users to authenticate with potentially compromised or unmanaged certificates, which could lead to unauthorized access.

-For a secure configuration, ensure the relevant block in Terraform looks like:
+For a secure configuration, ensure the relevant block in Terraform is configured as shown below or omitted entirely.

 ```
 master_auth {